adamtimm/tiger_loader/README.md

-Simple CENTOS image with wget installed and ability to mount a volume
+Simple CENTOS image with wget installed and ability to mount a volume to download tiger data for loading into a geocoder

+**USE AT OWN RISK, THIS WILL DOWNLOAD A LOT OF DATA!!!**

 dockerfile contents